waris-siraw/arch-install/arch-install.md

        # grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=arch
        # grub-mkconfig -o /boot/grub/grub.cfg

-You may replace `arch` with any identifier you prefer, as long as it remains consistent throughout the installation.
+You may replace `arch` with any identifier you prefer, this only defines the name shown in your `UEFI/BIOS` boot menu,it has zero impact on the system `hostname`, `networking`, or `login`.

 ### Choose a name for your computer

 Assuming the system hostname is set to `arch-rabbit`: